Digital security concept with multiple padlock icons and abstract blue and yellow grid background.

 SAFE explained

-• Prioritised roadmap based on business risk and impact
+• Prioritised investment based on business risk and impact

-• Regular assessment to track progress and adapt to change
+• Regular reports to show progress and support GRC

 Why SAFE matters